 But some times it’s not the big-ticket items that throw us for a loop.
-Often it’s the little everyday stuff that send us right over the edge.
+Often it’s the little everyday stuff that sends us right over the edge.
 Like when your Ex has a habit that truly drives you crazy.

 A mom from our parenting community faced just such a dilemma.

 “I have a “divorce dilemma.”
 My Ex and I have a 50/50 parenting arrangement.
 Overall, we co-parent together really well.
 Unfortunately, there’s one HUGE area of our parenting where we’re totally different.
 His house is disorganized, cluttered and filthy.
-It’s drives me nuts!
+It drives me nuts!

 I’ll be the first to admit that I’m a bit of a control freak when it comes to cleanliness.
 However, I work VERY hard with our daughter on improving study skills and staying organized.
 I feel like her dad’s home is the complete opposite of what I provide in my home.

 As parents, I believe we should be modeling the behavior we want to see in her.
 I’m struggling with how to handle this.
-On one hand I think we need to talk about it on the other, I don’t want to stir the pot.
+On one hand, I think we need to talk about it.
+On the other, I don’t want to stir the pot.
 Do I need to let it go or should I say something (nicely) to my ex?”

 From one control freak to another, I feel your pain.
-It’s hard to sit back and keep quiet about what goes on in your children’s other household.
+It’s hard to sit back and keep quiet about what goes on in your children’s other home.
 Especially when it’s the polar opposite of how your house is structured.